 Focus on the Italian Market

-Italian is, together with Japanese, English, French, German and Russian, amongst the most targeted languages when it comes to translation.
-At the moment, 2.1% of the Internet’s content is in Italian.
-These two figures indicate that there is a market for Italian content and that Italians, as many other Europeans, prefer to read in their own language.
-This also stems from the lack of English literacy amongst Italians: the Mediterranean country ranks 21st compared to its European peers when it comes to English proficiency and 36th out of 100 worldwide countries (band: moderate) according to the EF English Proficiency Index, which is having a detrimental impact on their job opportunities as well - 54% of the 20-45 age bracket claims they have lost a career opportunity because of their insufficient level of English.
+This is having a detrimental impact on their job opportunities as well: 54% of the 20-45 age bracket claims they have lost a career opportunity because of their insufficient level of English.
 According to the Eurobarometer, only 17,000,000 Italians speak English as a second language, however without providing an actual definition of the level required to qualify.

-Beyond English: The Role of Translation and Interpreting services
+Beyond English: The Role of Translation and Interpreting Services

 The figures talk loud and clear: English is not sufficient to cover the needs of the global audience that has access to content worldwide.
-Although widespread and used, English will likely be never beaten by each country’s mother tongue.
-That’s where translation and interpreting step in, bringing English content to target audiences and more profits into clients' pockets.
-As shown, Italy is one of such markets where content adaptation is essential to reach the population effectively.
+Although widespread and used, English will likely never be beaten by each country’s mother tongue.
+That’s where Italian interpreters and translators can step in, bringing English content to target audiences and bring more profits into clients’ pockets.